DEBORAH AMOS, Host:

 BRADY: One of the laws says doctors who recommend pot for patients have to actually examine them and have a bona fide doctor-patient relationship.
 The second law allows local governments or voters through a local initiative to ban dispensaries and large growing operations all together.
 This is what medical marijuana advocates like Brian Vicente of Sensible Colorado seem most worried about.

-Mr. BRIAN VINCENT (Sensible Colorado): We think a community should have no more right to ban a dispensary as they should to ban pharmacies.
+BRIAN VINCENT: We think a community should have no more right to ban a dispensary as they should to ban pharmacies.
 You know, we're talking about access to medicine for sick people, and we don't think communities should be able shut that off.

-Mayor DICK CLEVELAND (Vail, Colorado): We thought that this ran counter to the marketing and all the things that we've done.
+DICK CLEVELAND: We thought that this ran counter to the marketing and all the things that we've done.
 You know, we're primarily a destination resort.